 How on earth did we get here?

 I’ve discussed digital sexual harrassment in the past, but we need to widen the net a bit to try and understand this problem.
 Online abuse takes many forms, but the simplest one is that of ‘trolling’.
-The ease of which one person can be a professional arsehole to another is incredible, and that is where the issue lies.
+The ease with which one person can be a professional arsehole to another is incredible, and that is where the issue lies.

 There have always been bullies.
 There probably always will be.
 However, never before has bullying been so accessible, so easy to do, so faceless.
 Anyone can pick up their phone and send abusive messages to any other person.
 This is totally wrong on a base level, but what should we be looking at here; the behaviours of people who do this, or the accessibility that social media platforms provide?